Senior Citizens Partylist: 2019

 For the May 2019 election, the party submitted three lists of nominees, with each list headed by one of the faction heads, Datol, Magsaysay, and Arquiza.
 Arquiza argued that his set of nominees was legal, as he was the #1 nominee since 2007.
 The party had a stalemate for their 1 seat in Congress.
 On July 22, Congress convened for the first time.
 By late November, after the 18th Congress had convened, its leaders asked the Commission on Elections to release the Certificates of Proclamations to Senior Citizens and Duterte Youth.
 Both parties had unresolved internal disputes, with Senior Citizens still unable to declare their first nominee.
 By December 4, over five months since Congress first convened, Majority Leader Martin Romualdez announced that they had received a Certificate of Proclamation for Datol, who was sworn in on the same day.

 On August 10, 2020, Datol died due to complications from COVID-19.
 Rodolfo Ordanes replaced him on October 13, 2020.

+2022

+Senior Citizens won one seat in the 2022 party-list election, with Ordanes defending the seat.
+Magsaysay ran under the United Senior Citizens Partylist and also won a seat under her party.

+2025

+Senior Citizens successfully defended its seat in 2025.